Thursday, December 12, 2024

 The Washington Post reports that Casa Ruby's founder is set to plead guilty on July 17th to federal wire fraud arising from an allegation that she stole $150,000 of pandemic relief funds.
 As detailed by the Washingtonian last year, the organization closed in 2022 after the D.C. government ended its support.
 The DC Superior Court also appointed a receiver to sort out the organization's finances.

 The N.Y.
-Times has the latest on the Feeding the Future scandal, which involves allegations of tens of millions of dollars in pandemic relief being stolen.
-The most recent development is that federal prosecutors have charged five people with conspiring to bribe a juror in a recently completed criminal trial of several people associated with Feeding the Future; those five include three of the defendants (two of whom were convicted and one of whom was acquitted).
+Times has the latest on the Feeding Our Future scandal, which involves allegations of tens of millions of dollars in pandemic relief being stolen.
+The most recent development is that federal prosecutors have charged five people with conspiring to bribe a juror in a recently completed criminal trial of several people associated with Feeding Our Future; those five include three of the defendants (two of whom were convicted and one of whom was acquitted).
 For more comprehensive coverage, see the numerous stories in the (Minnesota) Star Tribune.

 Finally, the N.Y.
 Times also recently reported on federal prosecutors charging the founder of Modest Needs, a charity that used crowdfunding to raise donations to help working families.
 According to prosecutors, he diverted $2.5 million of the charity's funds over eight years to cover personal expenses, including rent, cosmetic surgery, and expensive meals out.